BY-LAWS OF THE SCHOOL TRANSPORTATION SUPERVISORS OF NEW JERSEY, INC.

 (e) Each of the above appointments shall remain effective only until the close of the fiscal year June 30th.
 The election held at the end of the fiscal year will be for the remainder of the unexpired term.

-(f) The member should have served at least 6 months on an STS committee within the prior year.
+(f) The member should have served at least 6 months on an STS committee within the prior year to be eligible for an Area Director position.
+Eligibility for the Executive Board requires the member to have served as an Area Director.

 ARTICLE III – Duties of Officers